Megan Crosson

-Megan Lorraine Crosson (born May 13, 1994) is an American soccer defender who plays for Celtic.
+Megan Lorraine Crosson (born May 13, 1994) is an American soccer defender.
 She previously played for the Houston Dash and Washington Spirit of the National Women's Soccer League.

 Club career

 Houston Dash

-Crosson attended Santa Clara University, where she played for the Santa Clara Broncos from 2012 to 2016.
+Crosson attended Santa Clara University, where she played for the Santa Clara Broncos from 2012 to 2015.
 She recorded a total of 60 appearances with nine assistances.
 She signed with the Houston Dash in March 2016 and made four appearances for the club during the 2016 season.
 She trained with the team during the 2017 preseason, but was not offered a contract for the 2017 season.

 Speranza FC

 Looking for more playing time after playing with Houston Dash in 2016, Crosson played abroad with Speranza FC in Japan's Nadeshiko League Division 1 for four months.
 Though a defender, she played seven games as a forward.

 UD Granadilla Tenerife

 In 2017, Crosson was signed as a defender to UDG Tenerife in Spain's Liga Iberdrola.
 She officially joined the team on 17 August.